tensorflow/tensorflow/g3doc/Dialects/LLVM.md

 and operand lists for each of them must have the same types as the arguments of the respective blocks. `<condition>` must be a wrapped LLVM IR `i1` type.

+Since LLVM IR uses the name of the predecessor basic block to identify the sources of a PHI node, it is invalid for two entries of the PHI node to indicate different values coming from the same block.
+Therefore, `cond_br` in the LLVM IR dialect disallows its successors to be the same block _if_ this block has arguments.

 Examples:

 ```mlir {.mlir}